sap-tutorials/sap-build-apps/tutorials/codejam-11-scan-barcode/codejam-11-scan-barcode.md

 author_profile: https://github.com/thecodester
 auto_validation: true
 time: 10
-tags: [ tutorial>beginner, software-product>sap-business-technology-platform,software-product>sap-build, software-product>sap-build-apps--enterprise-edition, software-product>sap-build-process-automation]
+tags: [ tutorial>beginner, software-product>sap-build, software-product>sap-build-apps--enterprise-edition, software-product>sap-build-process-automation]
 primary_tag: software-product>sap-build
 ---

-# Enable App to Select Product by Scanning Barcode
+# 11 - Enable App to Select Product by Scanning Barcode
 <!-- description --> Show some of the native mobile capabilities of SAP Build Apps by allowing users to select a product by scanning a barcode, as part of the SAP Build CodeJam.